-1. It is important to remember that your child’s behavior and rejection of you is a by product of brain washing and that even if your child is being malicious and creating their own horrible version of the truth this is based on the fact that children can only see in black and white or right and wrong terms and they have difficulty discerning the difference between what is truth and what is fiction.
+1. It is important to remember that your child’s behavior and rejection of you is a by-product of the manipulation of the other parent and that even if your child is being malicious and creating their own horrible version of the truth this is based on the fact that children can only see in black and white or right and wrong terms and they have difficulty discerning the difference between what is truth and what is fiction.
 Contributing to the brainwashing is the “power of the crowd” phenomenon recognized by psychologists when extended family and friends join in.
 We all are familiar with this phenomenon because of our own personal experiences and varying levels of this phenomenon and it is key to NOT TAKE YOUR CHILD’S REJECTION PERSONALLY and TO NOT BLAME YOUR CHILD FOR THE PATHOLOGY OF THE ALIENATING PARENT.
-YOUR CHILD STILL LOVES YOU HE/OR SHE DOES NOT REMEMBER HOW WHILE THEY ARE CAUGHT UP IN THIS SYNDROME.
+YOUR CHILD STILL LOVES YOU HE OR SHE DOES NOT REMEMBER HOW WHILE THEY ARE CAUGHT UP IN THIS SYNDROME.

 5. Develop a spiritual awareness.
 The use of prayer, different forms of meditation, energy work, affirmations, traditional methods reaching out and building a support system of friends and family members as well as groups of others going through the same process, educating yourself and those around you so that you stay abreast to the latest strategies and developments in the family law.
 These types of techniques assist in providing hope, inspiration, and perseverance in a situation that seems impossible.
 They provide a level of “spiritual parenting” and a sense of control in a circumstance that is beyond your control.